top of page

 Navigating Contemporary Visual Culture

-"Through layers of digital and painted intervention, I explore how meaning emerges at the intersection of immediacy and permanence."
+Anthony Vizard (b.
+Britain, 1974) is a British artist whose work explores the friction between digital ephemera and painterly materiality.
+Through layers of digital and painted intervention, he explores how meaning emerges at the intersection of immediacy and permanence.

 Gesso, acrylic on canvas